dulibrarytech/oclc-reclamation/README.md

 To create/populate the `directory_with_xml_files`, you will need to export the XML files from Alma.
 Here's one approach:
-- Create the following directory for these XML files:
+- Recommended: Create the following directory for these XML files:
 `inputs/extract_record_identifiers/xml_files_to_extract_from/`
 - Create sets in Alma that contain the records whose holdings should be set in WorldCat.
-Begin each set name with the same prefix, e.g. "OCLC Reclamation" to facilitate easy retrieval of all sets.
+Begin each set name with the same prefix (e.g. "OCLC Reclamation") to facilitate easy retrieval of all sets.
-- Export these sets as XML files:
+- Export each set as an XML file:
-  - You can do this by [running a job on each set][https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/070Managing_Jobs/020Manual_Jobs_on_Defined_Sets].
+  - You can do this by [running a job on each set](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/050Administration/070Managing_Jobs/020Manual_Jobs_on_Defined_Sets).
   - For Select Job to Run, choose "Export Bibliographic Records".
   - Select the set you want to export.
   - Choose "MARC21 Bibliographic" as the Output Format and "XML" as the Physical